FOG Program (Fats, Oils & Grease)

 The portal can be accessed online at fogbmp.com.
-If you are a FOG Generator (restaurant, motor oil shop, school, etc.) and have questions on how to remain in compliance, contact our Utilities Department at 832-595-3400 or email us at firstname.lastname@example.org.
+If you are a FOG Generator or a waste transporter and have questions on how to remain in compliance, contact our Utilities Department at 832-595-3400 or email us at firstname.lastname@example.org.

 Do’s and Don’ts of FOG

 - Wipe pots, pans, and work areas prior to washing

 - Dispose of food waste directly into the trash or compost area

 - Collect waste oil and store for recycling

 - Pour cooking residue directly into the drain

 - Dispose of food waste into the garbage disposal